Jen Ryland Reviews

 The Catch by Yrsa Daley-Ward

 The story is about twin sisters who were adopted by two different families after their mother abandoned them.
-One day, one of the sisters sees a woman who looks exactly like their mother, but has not aged.
+One day, one of the sisters sees a woman who looks exactly like their mother, but who has not aged.

 This one sounds perfect for readers who want something really different and imaginative!